Additional Important Safety Information

 - Seizure: Risk is dose-related.
 Titrate gradually and use divided doses.
 Use with caution in patients with history of seizure or risk factors for seizure.

-- Myocarditis and Cardiomyopathy: Can be fatal.
+- Myocarditis, Cardiomyopathy and Mitral Valve Incompetence: Can be fatal.
 Discontinue and obtain cardiac evaluation if findings suggest these cardiac reactions.

 - Increased Mortality in Elderly Patients with Dementia-Related Psychosis: VERSACLOZ is not approved for this condition.